lamindb.Storage¶

 instance_uid

 field defines the managing LaminDB instance of a storage location.
-Some storage locations may not be managed by any LaminDB instance, in which case theinstance_uid
+You can access theinstance_uid

 isNone